HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXClient is meant to be the one-stop, platform-independent solution that lets you integrate HCL DX with any automation infrastructure of your choice.

+!!! important
+    DXClient version is mostly forward and backward compatible with the DX CF versions, however in some cases, it might not work as expected if the CF versions are different.
+Hence, make sure that the CF versions of both DXClient and DX Core are the same in your installation.

 DXClient comes with two deployment options:

 1. The default deployment option is the DXClient container package.
 DXClient is packaged as a container that can be run using OCI-based runtimes such as Docker or Podman.
 It is available as a container image from HCL DX 9.5 CF196 and later releases.
 See the [DXClient installation](#installing-dxclient-using-the-container-package) for more details.